Ryan-Somers/loop/README.md

 ## Details
 <p>
-  This is a social media app built with React and Appwrite.io for the backend.
+  This is a social media app built with React and Convex for the backend.
   <br>
   <br>
   This features the use of different languages such as: